Relativistic perfect fluids near Kasner singularities: Euler equations on Kasner backgrounds

 for some $\theta >0$ provided that

 \end{proof}

 \underline{Step 2: Conditional existence and uniqueness}

-Given Lemma \ref{lem:Euler1}, we can now invoke \Theoremref{thm:mainresult}, while observing Remark \ref{rem:Fuchsian-SIVP}, to solve the singular initial value problem for the Euler equations conditional on the leading order term $U_*$ determining a sufficiently accurate approximation, which is characterised by the conditions \eqref{Uh*-reg}-\eqref{eq:EulerFTildecond} being satisfied.
+Given Lemma \ref{lem:Euler1}, we can now invoke \Theoremref{thm:mainresult}, while observing Remark \ref{rem:Fuchsian-SIVP}, to derive precise conditions \eqref{Uh*-reg}-\eqref{eq:EulerFTildecond} for the leading order term $U_*$.
+The following proposition states that if these conditions are satisfied, then the singular initial value problem for the Euler equations has a solution.
+In Step~3 below, see Lemma~\ref{lem:iterateLOT}, we then construct leading order terms for the Euler equations which we show in Step~4 to be consistent with these conditions.

 \begin{proposition} Let ${K}$ and $\gamma$ satisfy \eqref{eq:gammarestr}, $R>0$, $\Gamma_1$, $\Gamma_2$ and $\Gamma_3$ be as defined by \eqref{eq:GammaDef}, and $k\in \Zbb_{\geq 3}$.
 Suppose there exist constants $\mu>\Gamma_1$, $q>0$, $\rc_0>0$ and $\lambda$ with